greggersaurus/OpenSteamController/ReverseEngineering/README.md

     3. Why is there no SSP0/1 setup if that is how communications to haptics are occurring?
     4. Are clocks enabled for SSP0/1 in sim?
     5. Stay cautious that this might be the wrong path here...
-6. Compare EEPROM dumps between two controllers
+6. Decompose EEPROM dumps
+    1. Captured from two different controllers to isolate some differences
+    2. Change settings to isolate other differences
 7. List more details about hardware [Luna_maiboard_V000456-00_rev3.md](./Luna_maiboard_V000456-00_rev3.md)
     1. Other processors (i.e. wireless comms chip, gyro, haptics chip)
     2. See if we can get information on each pin (focus on LPC chip)